13

 • 3

 Good answer; but I'm afraid the rules on the server I'm on are pretty strict.
 The only exception that has been made so far was the import of some Netherrack, Glowstone and Soul Sand into the economy on account of no nether.
-There's also the fact that I get some twisted sense of accomplishment from actually digging the hole myself. ;) May 16, 2011 at 20:47
+There's also the fact that I get some twisted sense of accomplishment from actually digging the hole myself. ;) Commented May 16, 2011 at 20:47

 • @Williham No problem, I understand the sense of accomplishment gained in being able to say you built something awesome by hand (in a manner of speaking).
 I took a break from minecraft for a while since I was spending way too much time on projects, and when I came back WorldEdit took care of all the monotonous parts of the project and it was awesome.
-Either way, have fun digging :) May 16, 2011 at 21:01
+Either way, have fun digging :) Commented May 16, 2011 at 21:01

 2